aaaronhsu/poi-detection/README.md

 # poi-detection

-old version, view [repo](https://github.com/aaaronhsu/poi) for updated version, built with Rust and an updated YOLO model (YOLOv8).
+old version, view new [repo](https://github.com/aaaronhsu/poi) for updated version, built with Rust and an updated YOLO model (YOLOv8).